CONVENIENTLY LOCATED TO SERVE TROY,

 The procedure begins with small incisions made in the natural creases or folds of the eyelids.
 In some cases, an incision on the undersurface of the lower eyelid can be used to avoid external incisions.
 The loose skin and extra fat tissue are then carefully removed while the eyelid muscles and supporting tissue are tightened and repositioned.
 The procedure is complete when the initial incisions are stitched closed.

-Your Eyelid Surgery will be performed by Dr. Andrew Compton's surgery center located in Troy and Troy, MI.
+Your Eyelid Surgery will be performed by Dr. Andrew Compton at Royal Oak Beaumont Hospital, West Bloomfield surgery center or in his office in Troy.

 A follow up appointment will be scheduled four-to-seven days post-surgery to have the stitches removed.
 Some bruising is expected and will be more noticeable within the first week.
 Although recovery times can vary from person to person, most patients are feeling comfortable within ten days to resume their normal daily activities including work.